reniuszka/star-wars-app/README.md

 Description:

-The app build with React18 and TS, using React Router and https://swapi.dev/documentation I have expirenced that API responds a bit slow, so please be patient :)
+The app build with React18 and TS, using React Router and https://swapi.dev/documentation I have experienced that API responds a bit slow, so please be patient :)
 There are nested calls to get all data for the design.
-I have tried to fetch them using Promise.all but got lost with Typescript to decided to take a different way to fetch data, which is not so pretty.
+I have tried to fetch them using Promise.all but got lost a bit with Typescript so decided to take a different way to fetch data, which is not so pretty.
+The project is uploaded to github: https://github.com/reniuszka/star-wars-app and vercel: https://star-wars-app-blue.vercel.app/

 My STEPS (libraries used):